rckymntn/alpine/README.md

 2. `/stats`: Responds with some information about the server the command was called in.
 3. `roll x`: Responds with a number between one and x where x is provided by the user.
 97. Command registration and unregistration with Discord API
-98. `logging`: Functionality to log information to console, a file, and a channel.
+97. `logging`: Functionality to log information to console, a file, and a channel.
-99. `moderation`: Messages sent that contain a word in `filter.csv` will be deleted.
+98. `moderation`: Messages sent that contain a word in `filter.csv` will be deleted.
 Also contains message sanitization functions.
+99. And more!
+There's smaller things like sending a happy birthday message when the bot sees "happy birthday" in another message.

 ### Usage